TalaoDAO/oidc4vc-server/docs/source/contents.rst

 Talao approaches this issue starting from a user perspective through a Blockchain Decentralized IDentity (DID) focused on professional data :

   - You own your data for your lifetime.
-  - No one can access your encrypted data without your permission.
+  - No one can access your data without your permission.
   - No storage costs.
   - Claims are verifiables credentials, they are tamper proof, trackable and signed by the issuer.
-  - Claims issuers are identified.
+  - Credentials issuers are identified.

 Talao allows Professional Identities for Talents, Companies and claims issuers such as Schools or Training Centers.
 It is for everyone the opportunity to use a new technology to get tamper proof professional data while keeping the ownership of those data.